 Urban discovery meets outdoor adventure in this naturally spectacular metropolis

-Home of the 2010 Winter Olympics and ranked one of the world’s “most livable cities,” Vancouver is a place like no other.
+Learn English in Vancouver, home of the 2010 Winter Olympics and ranked one of the world’s “most livable cities."
 The city’s amazing landscape invites exploration and offers outdoor adventures for every interest, from skiing and snowboarding, to kayaking and beach volleyball, to biking and hiking, or even just relaxing with friends on the local beaches.
 You can also experience Vancouver’s urban culture at the city’s many museums, art galleries, nightclubs, restaurants, coffee shops, festivals and more.

 V6B 2Z5 Canada